snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acoustic-clothes2.jpg){: .mx-auto.d-block :}
 :point_up: *Also designed [3D-printed cloth bin frames](https://www.tinkercad.com/things/e5gyOMqOENJ-cloth-bin-frames?sharecode=D52R3QdpjxtTu4_70WTPCq9W7q-OfFRMzE1CV9DBrT8) and attached them with [brass fasteners](https://www.amazon.com/dp/B08MPRHKP6) that I had leftover from my [utility room project](../2024-06-26-laundry).*

-During seasonal shifts, I fill the "next size up" bins for both boys, so that I know where to go for extras before buying anything new! :seedling: :beach_umbrella: :fallen_leaf: :snowman_with_snow:
+During seasonal shifts, I fill the "next size up" bins for both boys, so that I know where to go for extras as soon as they're needed before scrambling to buy anything new! :seedling: :beach_umbrella: :fallen_leaf: :snowman_with_snow:

 ## Cost

-Most of the cost was putting in the custom wardrobe to improve our storage situation.
+Most of the cost was putting in the custom wardrobe to improve our storage situation, which will stay even if my kid chooses to change up the aesthetic of the space later on.

 | Materials | Cost (+ tax/shipping) |
 |----|----------------------:|